YPares/envil/README.md

 Run `envil -h` to see all the commands available.
 For instance, if you clone that repo and `cd` into your local clone, you can run the following:

-- `envil envs-config -d examples/statedir`: list all the envs defined in the example statedir
+- `envil info -d examples/statedir`: list all the envs defined in the example statedir
 - `envil shell -d examples/statedir`: show a dropdown list of all envs in the example statedir to let you select one.
   Then open a subshell, where the tools from the selected env are in your `PATH`
 - `envil update some-env`: reads your own `~/.envil` statedir (the default without a `-d`), tries to find an env